overegneered/manim-eng/docs/source/licencing_and_citation.rst

 Licencing and citation
 ======================

+- I release the manim-eng source code under the MIT Licence with the specific modification that the code may not be used to train AI models without my prior approval.
-The manim-eng *code* is licenced under the MIT Licence, like Manim itself.
-However, I reserve all rights over the *documentation* and I specifically revoke any right or permissions to use the code or documentation to train AI models without my prior written approval.
+- I reserve all rights over the documentation.
+Though this is implicitly included in the previous statement, I explicitly state that this means that it may not be used to train AI models without my prior approval.

 Citation
 --------